 James KeddyVice President & Chief learning officer

-Keddy previously served as Director of PICO California, the state’s affiliate of the PICO National Network.
-This is an association of non‐partisan, faith‐based community organizations that work to create innovative solutions to the issues impacting low‐income communities.
+Keddy’s previously served as Director of PICO California, an association of non‐partisan, faith‐based community organizations that work to create innovative solutions to the issues impacting low‐income communities

-In the area of health care access, Keddy created Californians for Healthy Kids, a statewide coalition in support of universal health coverage for children.
-He also established a new $50 million funding program for the Cedillo/Alarcon Community Act in 2000.
-In his 20 years in the field of community organizing, Keddy trained hundreds of volunteers and staff in advocacy and organizing, and helped establish new efforts in Fresno, Stanislaus County, Los Angeles and Contra Costa County.
+In the area of health care access Keddy led advocacy campaigns focused on expanding health coverage for children and the undocumented, increasing funding for community health centers and in raising tobacco taxes.
+In addition to health, Keddy led campaigns on a range of public school and children’s issues, including the expansion of afterschool programs statewide, school facilities, and parent/teacher home visits.
+In his 21 years in the field of community organizing, Keddy trained hundreds of volunteers and staff in advocacy and organizing, and helped establish new efforts in Fresno, Stanislaus County, Los Angeles and Contra Costa County.

-Keddy currently serves on the board of the Sacramento Children's Chorus and is a Senior Fellow for the American Leadership Forum.
-He has served on the board of the California Center for Public Health Advocacy, the California Budget Project, and Cover the Kids.
+Keddy is a Senior Fellow for the American Leadership Forum.
+He has served on the boards of the California Center for Public Health Advocacy, the California Budget Project, Cover the Kids, and the Sacramento Children’s Chorus.
 He served on The Endowment’s Board of Directors from 2005‐2009.
 Keddy was a Peace Corps trainer and volunteer in Costa Rica from 1985‐1987.

-Keddy earned his B.A. in English, with high honors, from the University of California, Davis, and his M.A. in Systematic Theology, with honors, from the Graduate Theological Union in Berkeley, California.
-He lives in Sacramento with his family.
+Keddy earned his B.A. in English from the University of California, Davis, and his M.A. in Systematic Theology from the Graduate Theological Union in Berkeley, California.
+He lives in Sacramento.